AndersMunkN/Munk-Nielsen/content/home/working_papers.md

 # Order that this section appears on the page.
 weight: 30

-title: Working Papers here
+title: Working Papers
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication
   # Choose how much pages you would like to display (0 = all pages)
-  count: 2
+  count: 4
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.